What is 15/30 Training?

 15/30 Training will consist of three weekly, organized and coached training intervals, with each workout having a specific purpose:

-- Tuesdays – cadence drills (these drills improve your running form, efficiency, and speed) and race pace
+- Mondays/Tuesdays – 15/30 + cadence drills + race pace (the drills improve your running form, efficiency, and speed)

 15/30 Training is a game changer for both runners and walkers who want to take their training to the next level.
 You will finish faster than solely running or walking, with much less fatigue and a quicker recovery.
 Come join us!